stevahnes/SpringAiHandsOn/README.md

   What was the default [temperature](https://www.iguazio.com/glossary/llm-temperature/) ?

 #### 3.2 Structured Output
-If you did not complete the section 3.1, please checkout the branch : `To update`
+If you did not complete the section 3.1, please checkout the branch : `solution_3.1`
 - Inside the package `com.spring.book`, create a new Java record called Book.
 It should have 2 attributes: author and title.
 - Inside [BookRecommendationService](src/main/java/com/spring/book/BookRecommendationService.java), add a method called `findFictionBook`.
 It should use a ChatClient instance in order to ask for the best fiction book in year 2023 and return the response as a Book entity.
 - Inside BookRecommendationServiceTest, add a method `shouldFindFictionBook`.
 It should call BookRecommendationService.findFictionBook(), log the result, and assert that the result is not empty.
 - Run `BookRecommendationServiceTest` and double-check that the request to OpenAI provides JSON Schema guidelines.
+(Uncomment the @Configuration in [HttpLoggingConfiguration](src/main/java/com/spring/config/HttpLoggingConfiguration.java))

   (For the online IDE execute in the shell `mvn -Dtest=BookRecommendationServiceTest#shouldFindFictionBook test` )